nus-cs2103-AY2122S1/tp/docs/DeveloperGuide.md

 **Aspect: How Delete is implemented:**

 * **Alternative 1 (current choice):** Delete deletes directly from the AddressBook
-    * Pros: Easier to implement
+    * Pros: Easier to implement.
-    * Cons: Causes other features, such as undo and redo, to be more memory intensive
+    * Cons: Causes other features, such as undo and redo, to be more memory intensive.

-* **Alternative 2:** Delete Stashes away the contact (for undoing purposes)
+* **Alternative 2:** Delete stashes away the contact (for undoing purposes)
-    * Pros: More memory friendly, instead of storing a copy of the entire AddressBook
+    * Pros: More memory friendly, instead of storing a copy of the entire AddressBook.
     * Cons: More complex to implement.
 Storage of contacts might result in duplicates etc.